Elimira/WebService/README.md

  docker-compose up
 ```
-then please go to http://localhost:3333/api/ address to Play with apis.
+then please go to http://localhost:3333/api/ for accessing exposed apis.

 ### `Running the app locally`